 This turkey does not require basting – once it goes into the oven, you don't have to do a thing until it's time to remove it from the oven.
 The basting liquid is prepared in advance.
 Melt 1 stick (1/2 cup) of butter in a cast iron skillet, over low-medium heat.
 (For a turkey skin that looks more smooth and evenly colored, you may want to use clarified butter or ghee.
 The milk fat in the butter can tend to make the skin look blotchy, even though it tastes just fine.)
 Add the sprigs of thyme, rosemary and parsley to the butter, and sautee them in butter for about a minute.
 Remove these spices, and place them inside the turkey.
 Add 1 teaspoon paprika and stir it into the butter mixture.
 Turn off the heat.

 Slice the onion in half and peel it.
+Crush the garlic cloves and peel them.
 Slice the lemon in half; we don't have to peel the lemon.
 Place the onion and lemon halves into the turkey.
-Add peeled garlic cloves to the inside of the turkey.
+Add the garlic cloves to the inside of the turkey.
 Tie the legs of the turkey together with string, to keep these aromatics inside the bird as it cooks.
 The legs will also cook more evenly when they are pressed against the bird, and typing the legs together helps with this.

 Slice the carrots and celery stalks into thirds.
 Slice the onion in half, peel them, and slice the halves again to quarter the onion.